top of page

 A struggle that I've never had to go through is not knowing what I wanted to do when I got older, because as far back as I can remember, I've been getting lost in video games.
 Growing up, things weren't exactly peachy for me.
 Not terrible per se, but I still went through a lot that a child shouldn't have to go through.
 However, in the midst of everything that was happening in the real world, I could always escape for a few hours and block everything else out to play Ratchet & Clank or Sly 2 & 3.
 Perhaps as an adult, this isn't the healthiest way of dealing with things, but as a child, I took every chance to escape that I was given.
 In doing so, as far back as five years old, I knew I wanted to give someone else that chance to escape when I got older.
 By five, I knew I wanted to make games.

 Those two game series have served as the inspiration for over 90% of my projects, from Project Serval to CLOE & Finch, to nearly all the unnamed projects in between, and while one of those IPs is still getting attention, the other has long been forgotten by the masses.
 Well, I want to change that.
-A little over a month ago now, I started working on Project Cooper, an attempt to rebuild the Sly Cooper games from the ground up in Unreal Engine 5.
+A little over a month ago, as I'm writing this, I started working on Project Cooper, an attempt to rebuild the Sly Cooper games from the ground up in Unreal Engine 5.
 In that first month, I could afford roughly two weeks of my time to dedicate to the project, and even after only fourteen days of work, I feel extremely confident in the direction things are headed.

 With Project Cooper, I wanted to do things a bit differently.
 First off, I want to record and publicise the process.
 While I have no intentions of distributing this project (unless I can obtain explicit permission from the rights holders), I do want to hopefully spur some excitement for the Sly franchise again.
 Hopefully, in doing so, I can drum up enough attention that Sucker Punch catches wind and decides to "pick up the torch" again.
 Secondly, I want to focus in and catch as MANY details as possible.
 For the seemingly few of us that hold Sly near and dear to our hearts, the little things in those games mattered a ton, and I want to make sure I can do right by the franchise's preexisting fanbase.